saifeemustafaq/Spring2025_Subjects_tentative/my_subjects.md

 NEW
 ---
-Here's the information converted into a markdown table:

-Certainly!
-I'll remove the "All Codes" column and add a new "Sub-Code" column with the 49XXX values.
-Here's the updated markdown table:

 | Subject Name | Sub-Code | Code 1 | Code 2 | Code 3 | Faculty 1 | Faculty 2 | Notes |
 |--------------|----------|--------|--------|--------|-----------|-----------|-------|